yandex-cloud/docs/en/managed-clickhouse/qa/clickhouse.md

 #### Is it possible to deploy a [!KEYREF CH] DB cluster in multiple availability zones? {#multiple-az}

-Yes, you can.
+Yes.
 A database cluster may consist of hosts that reside in different availability zones and even different availability regions.

 #### How can I back up a [!KEYREF CH] database? {#backup}